Namecheap Shared Hosting Review

 We're more than 2 years in!
 And to save some $$$, we just renewed our hosting by taking up a new plan and letting the old one expire.
 It was some extra effort to move everything, but it is finally done.

 One major issue we encounter is that some email messages (like an email with one link to quickly send something to our own device) we attempt to send out get bounced with the message "Message discarded as high-probability spam".
 This message appears to be generated from Namecheap's end, meaning the outgoing message is scanned by Namecheap before even reaching the recipient's email messages.
 There seems to be no way around this if your message gets marked as such.

 There is an article here, and the solution appears to be "Write your email properly"?

 Only go for Namecheap Stellar shared hosting if you are fine with the website having some minor downtime randomly, especially on weekends.
 This could possibly be because of the server we are on, your experience may vary.
 My efforts to contact Support with this issue was in vain, as for them, as long as the file download works, it is not a problem.
 Also, the problem is intermittent.

-E-mail reliability though, was top notch.
-I won't say it is the best, but it is much much better than Go Daddy's.
+E-mail reliability though, was 95% good.
+I won't say it is the best as Dreamhost, but it is much much better than Go Daddy's delay.

 Go Daddy's E-Mail was very slow